ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Errors can be reported in ACME both at the HTTP layer and within challenge objects as defined in {{identifier-validation-challenges}}.
 ACME servers can return responses with an HTTP error response code (4XX or 5XX).
-For example:
-If the client submits a request using a method not allowed in this document, then the server MAY return status code 405 (Method Not Allowed).
+For example, if the client submits a request using a method not allowed in this document, then the server MAY return status code 405 (Method Not Allowed).

 When the server responds with an error status, it SHOULD provide additional